Car Hire in Minsk, Belarus

 Dining in Belarus on the whole can be a fairly laborious experience.
 It can often be the case that each item of food must be ordered individually, which is ultimately very frustrating if working from a foreign menu and phrasebook.
 The more tourist driven places tend to have abandoned this system and anywhere in the Old Town should be quite straight forward, although the food is mostly of national orientation.
 For international dishes, try Jomolungma on Gialo Street that serves a plethora of interesting dishes from Nepal, Tibet and Southern Asia.

 Aimlessly walking through the city at night will probably lead to trouble.
 The credible nightlife spots are not that obvious, and the streets are far from being lined with pubs and bars.
 The bars most popular with tourists are 0.5 on Gertsena Street and the enormous Rakovski Brovar which even boasts its own brewery.
 Korchma has relaxing views over the river and the surrounding architecture is made up of an odd variety of styles, which adds to the view.
 Nightclubs are either seedy discos frequented solely by old men and prostitutes, strip clubs with extortionate admission fees and drinks or strange nightclubs.
 The latter are also frequented by prostitutes and often have strippers, although they are least pushy when it comes to propositioning punters.
-One of the most accessible and fashionable venues is The Bronx which has live DJs, a restaurant and more modern style of cabaret compared to most other places.
+One of the most accessible and fashionable venues is [http://www.bronx.by/ The Bronx] which has live DJs, a restaurant and more modern style of cabaret compared to most other places.

 Tourist Information